Auckland Regional Public Health Service

 If you have an overflow on your property, you can call a Council Environmental Health Officer from Waikato District Council, Hauraki District Council, or Auckland Council.
 However, if the blockage is on your property, the Council may direct you to call a plumber or a drainlayer, and you will need to pay for the work yourself.

 Auckland Regional Public Health Service provides public health advice to Auckland Council, Waikato District Council, Hauraki District Council and Watercare Services Ltd, and works with these organisations to reduce the number of overflows happening in our region.
-We strongly support the new Safeswim programme, which gives advice to the public about beaches to avoid that day.
+We strongly support Safeswim, which gives advice to the public about beaches to avoid that day.

 Watercare Services Limited supplies water to Auckland and collects, treats and disposes of wastewater.